20 Questions About Thyroid Eye Disease

 2. What are some reliable online resources for patients with thyroid eye disease?

 The Graves' Disease and Thyroid Foundation (formerly National Graves Disease Foundation) maintains a useful website at www.gdatf.org.
-Additionally, the International Thyroid Eye Disease Study Group (ITEDS) maintains a website at www.thyroideyedisease.org with excellent content provided by physician experts.
+Additionally, the International Thyroid Eye Disease Society (ITEDS) maintains a website at www.thyroideyedisease.org with excellent content provided by physician experts.
 Another site that is useful for many patients with dry eyes is www.dryeyezone.com.

 3. My endocrinologist said that my blood work now shows normal thyroid levels.
 Why am I still having problems with my eyes?